awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-basic-elements-plugins.md

 ## Federation plugin<a name="rabbitmq-federation-plugin"></a>

  Amazon MQ supports federated exchanges and queues\.
 With federation, you can replicate the flow of messages between queues, exchages and consumers on separate brokers\.
 Federated queues and exchanges use point\-to\-point links to connect to peers in other brokers\.
-While federated exchcanges, by default, route messages once, federated queues can move messages any number of times as needed by consumers\.
+While federated exchanges, by default, route messages once, federated queues can move messages any number of times as needed by consumers\.

 You can use federation to allow a *downstream* broker to consume a message from an exchange or a queue on an *upstream*\.
 You can enable federation on downstream brokers by using the RabbitMQ web console or the management API\.